Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

     - **Choose a compartment** - Select a compartment for the database from the drop-down list.
     - **Display Name** - Enter a memorable name for the database for display purposes.
 For this lab, use **ATP Graph**.
     - **Database Name** - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
-(Underscores not initially supported.)
 For this lab, use **ATPGRAPH**.

 4. Choose a workload type.
 Select the workload type for your database from the choices: